Dizzy611/In_GME/README.md

 the LGPL.

 Changelog:
+ - Changes from v0.08 to v0.09
+   - Fixed a small bug in the track listing for NSFs.
  - Changes from v0.07 to v0.08
    - Fixed a bug in initial track listing change.
  - Changes from v0.06 to v0.07